ptrpaws/old-website/_posts/2021-01-04-Quest-Account-Logout.md

 ### Logging out
 1. Put on your Quest headset
 2. Select the "Apps" tab
-3. In the top right select "Unknown Sources" from the drop-down menu
+3. In the top right, scroll down and select "Unknown Sources" from the drop-down menu
 4. Open the "Oculess" app (com.bos.oculess)
 5. Click the "DISABLE COMPANION" Button
 6. Choose "Companion Server" from the List